-In Germany where people of Turkish descent are the largest minority there has been intercultural mingling as well as suspicion – as depicted in Weidenholzer’s story.
+In Germany where people of Turkish heritage are the largest minority there has been intercultural mingling as well as suspicion – as depicted in Weidenholzer’s short story.
 I liked the idea of both Germanic and Turkish cultures claiming the rice pudding as their own and bumping into each other in the process, seeing the other in themselves.
 There is also a less-well-remembered history of Germans who migrated and sought refuge in Turkey.

 I wanted people to eat the rice pudding and find it both familiar and unfamiliar at the same time in a way that would create a pleasurable dialogue between self and other.